smartsdk/guided-tour/docs/platform/swarmcluster.md

 ![img](./images/08-download-api-03-account-api-key.png
 "Account key tokens")

+Now the Environment API Key (may be hidden in "ADVANCED OPTIONS").
-Fill the name and description for the account API key
+Click "Add Environment API Key" and fill the name and description for the Environment API key.

 ![img](./images/08-download-api-04-env-api-key.png
 "New enviroment key creation")

-Take note of the access and secrey keys in a secure place.
+Take note of the access and secret keys in a secure place.

 ![img](./images/08-download-api-05-env-api-key.png
 "Environment key tokens")